Swamp-Solutions/Litter-buster/Docs/presentation-thoughts.md

 ## Steps to a good demo

 ### 1. Know your audience
-- Large business
+- Large business owners
+- Carpenter Business
-- Small
+- Goverment faculties

 ### 2. Start with the problem
 **Write User stories prior to the demo with your message**